 “Copywriting begins with empathy for your customer.
 You need to know your customer’s hopes and fears, her principles and problems — and then figure out how to help her achieve her goals and ease her pains.”

-Ultimately it is the reader who will consume the copy, be persuaded by it and act, or decide that it stinks and leave.
+Ultimately, the reader will consume the copy, be persuaded by it, and act or decide that it stinks and leaves.
 At the helm of conversion optimization is understanding your site visitor.
-Too many times, however, design and copy are created from the whims of those in the design, marketing, and programming departments.
-Sometimes companies will have made assumptions about the site visitor, and for that reason create the copy to appeal to them, but that’s still not good enough.
+Too often, however, design and copy are created at the whims of those in the design, marketing, and programming departments.
+Sometimes, companies will have to make assumptions about the site visitor and, for that reason, create copy to appeal to them, but that’s still not good enough.

 Who is coming to your site?
 Why?
 What are they looking for?
-Answering these questions will get you on the road to creating, better, more persuasive copy.
+Answering these questions will get you on the road to creating a better, more persuasive copy.

 There are many methods to tap into who your customers are and to gauge what they want and what they are looking for:

-Understand the lifestyle, general demographics, income, age, and the general population density of your site visitor can give you much insight into your site visitor.
-The information can help you better anticipate the needs and wants of the visitor by tapping into this information.
+Understanding your site visitor’s lifestyle, demographics, income, age, and population density can give you much insight into them.
+This information can help you better anticipate their needs and wants.
 There are tools online that provide this service.

-1. Pull the top 50 performing zipcodes on your website
+- Pull the top 50 performing zip codes on your website

-2. Enter the zipcodes into the zip code analysis tool
+- Enter the zip codes into the zip code analysis tool

-3. Segment the data the zip code analysis provides (i.e., the percentages of varying lifestyles, ages, income) across all the zip codes and places the information in an excel file.
+- Segment the zip code analysis data (i.e., the percentages of varying lifestyles, ages, and income) across all the zip codes and place the information in an Excel file.

-Many tools can be used for you to conduct a simple 5 – 10 question survey to understand more about your customers and their motivations.
-What’s important, is to have a plan and reason for actually surveying, so the results can feed into your market segmentation.
+Many tools can be used to conduct a simple 5 – 10 question survey to understand more about your customers and their motivations.
+What’s important is to have a plan and reason for actually surveying so the results can feed into your market segmentation.
 With any survey, especially email, it’s important to consider that offering some reward can be helpful to get a better sampling.
-Get 2 – 5% response rate would be a decent enough sampling.
+Getting a 2 – 5% response rate would be a decent enough sampling.

-1. Email survey: This survey can be designed to understand more about the visitor motivations.
-You can send it out to all customers (general) for either satisfaction or demographical data collection.
+- Email survey: This survey can be designed to learn more about visitor motivations.
+You can send it to all customers (general) for either satisfaction or demographic data collection.

-2. Post-purchase email survey: targeted questions about the experience that the customer just had.
+- Post-purchase email survey: targeted questions about the customer’s experience.
 These questions are but not limited to: What could be improved on the site?
-Why they made the decision to move forward?
+Why did they make the decision to move forward?
 What was most important to you when you made the decision?
 How would you describe the item to a friend or colleague?

-3. Segmented by experience surveys: By segmenting your email list, you can determine which are 1st time, repeat and multiple, and no-purchase customers.
-That way you can modify your email survey accordingly for each segment.
+- Segmented by experience surveys: By segmenting your email list, you can determine the 1st time, repeat multiple, and no-purchase customers.
+That way, you can modify your email survey accordingly for each segment.
 Some of the questions can include:

-Many sites are using tools like Hotjar and having a poll pop-up on the bottom left or right corner of the site.
-These pop-ups are limited to few questions with 3 or 4 possible responses.
+Many sites use tools like Hotjar and have a poll pop-up on the bottom left or right corner of the site.
+These pop-ups are limited to a few questions with three or four possible responses.
 The questions could be about the reason for the visit, motivators, hooks, etc.

-If the visitor is going to click out of the site, right before they leave, an exit pop-up appears asking them for the reason they are leaving.
+If the visitor is going to click out of the site right before they leave, an exit pop-up appears, asking them why they are leaving.

 A recent partner client of ours uses focus group studies regularly.
 Focus groups are helpful because they give you real live feedback from potential site visitors.
 By using focus groups, you can: